daedalus-developers/auth-sveltekit/README.md

-GOOGLE_CLIENTID="" # This is provided by google console GOOGLE_CLIENTSECRET="" # This is provided by google console GOOGLE_CALLBACK_URL="http://localhost:5173/login/google/callback"
+GOOGLE_CLIENTID="" # This is provided by google console GOOGLE_CLIENTSECRET="" # This is provided by google console GOOGLE_CALLBACK_URL="http://localhost:5173/login/google/callback" STORAGE_ACCESS_KEY=accesskey
+STORAGE_SECRET_KEY=secretkey
+STORAGE_URL=customdomain or .r2 # domain given by your provider
+STORAGE_ENDPOINT=https://your url.r2.cloudflarestorage.com # do not include /bucketname or any S3 provider
+STORAGE_BUCKET=bucketname #bucket name
 ```

+Create a bucket and get your credentials from the storage provider
+This requires a storage provider like minio, r2, or any s3 compatible provider.
+READ more about it [here](https://developers.cloudflare.com/r2/get-started/)

 Create your Database for now the schemas are written in postgres, create a neon or vercel postgres database, or run your own in a container for development